fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 ### Verifying Signatures

 ECDSA allows for recovery of the public key from a signature, so the original transaction and signature are the only two things required in order to verify that a signature is valid.
-There are online tools that allow you to independently verify a signature based on the signature + original transaction. <a href="https://github.com/fluree/crypto-utils" target="_blank">Our cryptography GitHub repo</a> also has functions that allow you to verify any signatures.
+There are online tools that allow you to independently verify a signature based on the signature + original transaction.
+[Our cryptography GitHub repos](/tools/other/tools#js-cryptography) also have functions that allow you to verify any signatures.

 ### Examples

-You can see examples of how to use signed transaction in the [Cryptocurrency](/docs/examples/cryptocurrency), [Voting](/docs/examples/voting), and [Supply Chain](/docs/examples/supply-chain) sample apps.
+You can see examples of how to use signed transaction in the [example apps](/guides/examples/hub).